nextapps-de/mikado/README.md

 <a name="options"></a>
 ## Options

-> Each Mikado instance can have its own options.
+> Each Mikado instance, also named includes/partials can have their own options.
+Except inline partials always inherits the same options from its parent.
+For this reason you should prefer named includes over inlining in certain situations.

 <table>
     <tr></tr>